 Go make().
 Has GC

-See L04/life\go
+See L04/life_go

 stack allocation and recursion

 tail recursion special form that can be dome without allocating / deallocating a new stack frame so much quicker.
-We will return to this in discussion of recursion variables in scope in function pointer back to the calling frame.
+We will return to this in discussion of recursion

-What is in a "stack frame"?

 Scope

 "The textual region of a program in which a binding is active"

-Alternately "a scope is a program region of maximal size in which no bindings change"

-NOTE - this is related to , but distinct from , lifetime
+Alternately "a scope is a program region of maximal size in which no bindings change" NOTE - this is related to , but distinct from , lifetime

-static - almost every language and probably any language you encounter so called because the scope of every var can be determined at compile time. when you go into a function, the variables "in scope" are globals plus vars in fun Note" Static" here is NOT same as java static dynamic - vars available depend on EVERY function on the stack write quick example on board nested subroutines cannot do "func a() rtn {}"
+static - almost every language and probably any language you encounter

+so called because the scope of every var can be determined at compile time. when you go into a function, the variables "in scope" are globals plus vars in fun Note" Static" here is NOT same as java static

+dynamic - vars available depend on EVERY function on the stack

+write quick example on board

+nested subroutines

-Java does not allow, but Java does have nested objects that present many of the same issues can do "a:=func () rtn {}" or "var a= func() rtn {}" NOTE: outside a fun can declare a function
+Java does not allow, but Java does have nested objects that present many of the same issues

 Go allows nested funcs but with syntax change

+cannot do "func a() rtn {}"

+can do "a:=func () rtn $\{\}$ " or "var a= func() rtn $\{\}$ "

+NOTE: outside a fun can declare a function

 "var a = func() rtn {}" or "func a() rtn {}"

 BUT NOT "a := func() rtn {}"

 Blocks - in many languages denoted by {}

 blocks define another scope

 Javascript

 Block scoped variable

 function scoped variable

 global scoped variable

 Q: for a var defined within a block, what is its scope

 whole block?
 Only after it appear within the block?

 Blocks can nest.
 What happens with same var name in nested blocks

 Java - NOT allowed

-GO - nest2 go
+GO - nest2_go

 Declaration order - does a block scoped variable exist everywhere within its block?
-This is especially a problem for recursive structures (linked lists, trees, etc) If name is not known throughout block, then how can item refer to itself? declaration vs definition.
+This is especially a problem for recursive structures (linked lists, trees, etc) If name is not known throughout block, then how can item refer to itself?

-'''
+declaration vs definition.

 Name Meaning

-'''

-alias - single object with multiple different names aliases require a reference rather than a value Go uses value model but make in Go returns references alias go polymorphism - single name - multiple objects
+alias - single object with multiple different names

+aliases require a reference rather than a value

+Go uses value model but make in Go returns references

+alias_go

+alias works because slices are actually pointers to a memory location , so a and b point to same thing

+polymorphism - single name - multiple objects

+Överloading

++ can be applied to lots of things

+some langs allow program to add new capabilities

+function names following is legal in Java but not in Go

+func a(i int) {

+fmt.Println(i)

+}

+func a(i int, ii int) {

+fmt.Printf("%v %v \n", i, ii)

+}

+What does java do to make reuse of function names legal/possible??

+Why does Go not do this?? """Method dispatch is simplified if it doesn't need to do type

+matching as well.
+Experience with other languages told us that having a variety of methods with the same name but different signatures was occasionally useful but that it could also be confusing and fragile in practice.
+Matching only by name and requiring consistency in the types was a major simplifying decision in Go's type system."""

+Generics

+Note that overloading must be resolvable at compile time Java

+Hidden variables.